Are you looking for a beautiful new colour to paint your home this Spring/Summer?

 Inspiration: Use catalogues, magazines, online images and any other form of inspiration you can get your hands on.
 Viewing homes with a similar design to your own can give you a great idea of what colours will match your furniture and the overall house design.
 After gathering inspiration, it is much easier to select for colours that will match your home.

 Size and orientation: With residential painting, the size and the layout of your home can impact how a colour will look on your walls.
 If the room you are painting is small, a dark colour could engulf the room and make it seem even smaller.
-To tackle this problem, apply darker colours sparingly by creating a feature wall or matching the dark walls with contrasting colours to lighten up the space.
+To tackle this problem, apply darker colours sparingly by creating a feature wall.
+You can also match the dark walls with contrasting colours to lighten up the space.